amstee/EasyCut/infra/README.md

 This deployment is based on `docker-compose` allowing us to deploy and make our services communicate easily.
 The environment **TAG** variable is necessary before running the services to indicate docker with image to use.

+**Deploy :**

 1. Install docker
 2. Install docker-compose
 3. Run the command `cd /infra/deploy/local && TAG=**WANTED PROJECT TAG** docker-compose up`
 4. Go to `http://localhost/auth/status` and check the service status

+The local deployment is quite easy to understand, each service is deployed once and the ingress traffic is proxied by nginx.
+Each service is accessible with the url corresponding to its name :

+* User service : `localhost/user/`
+* Auth service : `localhost/auth/`
+* Elastic search (https only): `localhost/es/`
+* Nginx : `localhost`

+The elastic search service is running on port 9200 but only http trafic is forwarded to it cause the services that need to access elasticsearch can do it directly inside the docker environment.

 ### Swarm